Website Development Cost: What You Pay For (and Why Prices Vary)

 Why prices vary so much

-If you've requested quotes before, you've seen the range:
+If you've requested quotes for website development before, you've seen the range:

 In reality, it's not the same.